camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 If **no** output mappings are defined, all job/message variables are merged into the process instance.

-In case of a subprocess, the behavior is different.
+In the case of a subprocess, the behavior is different.
 There are no job/message variables to be merged.
 However, output mappings can be used to propagate _local variables_ of the subprocess to higher scopes.
 By default, all _local variables_ are removed when the scope is left.

 Examples: